RediSearch/ftsb/README.md

 ## What the FTSB tests

 FTSB is used to benchmark bulk load performance and query execution performance.
 To accomplish this in a fair way, the data to be inserted and the queries to run are always pre-generated and native Go clients are used wherever possible to connect to each database.

+## Current databases supported

++ RediSearch

+### Current use cases

+Currently, FTSB supports three use cases:
+- **nyc_taxis** [[details kere](docs/nyc_taxis-benchmark/description.md)].
+This benchmark focus himself on write performance, making usage of TLC Trip Record Data that contains the rides that have been performed in yellow taxis in New York in 2015.
+On total, the benchmark loads >12M documents

+- **enwiki-abstract** [[details kere](docs/enwiki-abstract-benchmark/description.md)], from English-language [Wikipedia:Database](https://en.wikipedia.org/wiki/Wikipedia:Database_download) page abstracts.
+This use case generates
+3 TEXT fields per document, and focus himself on full text queries performance.

+- **ecommerce-inventory** [[details kere](docs/ecommerce-inventory-benchmark/description.md)], from a base dataset of [10K fashion products on Amazon.com](https://data.world/promptcloud/fashion-products-on-amazon-com/workspace/file?filename=amazon_co-ecommerce_sample.csv) which are then multiplexed by categories, sellers, and countries to produce larger datasets > 1M docs.
+This benchmark focuses on updates and aggregate performance, splitting into Reads (FT.AGGREGATE), Cursor Reads (FT.CURSOR), and Updates (FT.ADD) the performance numbers.
+The use case generates an index with 10 TAG fields (3 sortable and 1 non indexed), and 16 NUMERIC sortable non indexed fields per document.
+The aggregate queries are designed to be extremely costly both on computation and network TX, given that on each query we're aggregating and filtering over a large portion of the dataset while additionally loading 21 fields.
+Both the update and read rates can be adjusted.

 ### Installation